 Create an empty map axes, ready to hold the data of your choice.
 The function

 worldmap automatically selects a reasonable choice for your map projection and coordinate limits.
-To display a world map, the function chose a Robinson projection centered on the prime meridian and the equator (0 degrees latitude, 0 degrees longitude).
+To display a world map, the function chose a Robinson projection centered on the prime meridian and the equator (0° latitude, 0° longitude).

 Import low-resolution world coastline data.
 The coastline data is a set of discrete vertices that, when connected in the order given, approximate the coastlines of continents, major islands, and inland seas.
-The vertex latitues and longitudes are stored as vectors in a MAT-file.
+The vertex latitudes and longitudes are stored as vectors in a MAT-file.
+Load the MAT-file and view the variables in the workspace.

 ans = 241